 What materials do I need for the class?
 (Course Materials)

-• If you are using PSU owned computers, both of these programs are already installed.
+If you are using a Penn State owned computer, both R and RStudio Desktop are already installed.

 Beyond the above elements, I've done what I can to minimize additonal costs to you.
-You should not need to purchase any accounts, books, or other materials.
-Any reading materials will be linked in Canvas.
+You should not need to purchase any other items or materials for the course.
+If you are asked to, please reach out to me before you do so to get clarification.

 Return to top